Winston & Strawn LLP

 Chief Information Officer

 Brian brings 30 years of experience that ranges from software developer to process engineer and IT director to his current position at Vorys, where he has worked for the last 17 years.
 Brian is the firm’s security officer, a member of the firm’s information governance (IG) committee and technical advisor to many practice groups.
 He currently serves on ILTA's LegalSEC steering committee and for the Law Firm Information Governance Symposium.
 He frequently publishes and speaks on IT and IG topics.

 Acting Director of Electronic Discovery and Litigation Support

 Sullivan & Cromwell LLP

-Stephen is an experienced leader in addressing the practical needs of the discovery process and implementing teams and solutions to address those efforts.
-With over 25 years of industry experience, he has been instrumental in developing and maintaining two litigation support departments and currently manages the Electronic Discovery and Litigation Support department at Sullivan & Cromwell.
-Stephen actively participates in supporting the growth and education of this community by serving as a member of the Business Management Content Coordinating committee at ILTA.
+Stephen is an experienced leader in addressing the practical needs of the data management and discovery process and has diverse experience in implementing teams and solutions to address those efforts.
+With over 25 years of industry experience, he has been instrumental in developing and maintaining two litigation support departments and currently is the Acting Director of the Electronic Discovery and Litigation Support department at Sullivan & Cromwell.
+Stephen actively participates in supporting the growth and education around the business of data and discovery management in the industry.

 Director of Practice Innovation